Zestminds

 • Small hobby apps

-• Quick prototypes
+• Quick experiments

 • Training exercises

-• Very low-power machines
+• Very low-resource machines

-• Fast proof-of-concept scripts
+• Short proof-of-concept scripts

-Visual Explainer: How Docker Standardizes Laravel
+Visual explainer: how Docker standardizes Laravel

 | docker-compose.yml |

-| - php-fpm (php:8.3) |
+| - php-fpm |

 | - nginx |

-| - mysql:8 |
+| - mysql or postgres |

 | - redis |